sklintyg/srs/load-data-script/README.md

 ## Cleaning data

 The input files are required to not include any new line feeds other than those used to mark a new row of data.
 Clean the input by removing these new line feeds.

+Please also make sure that the files have correct line terminators (not CLRF).
+This is easily remedied with `dos2linux`.